 Some remaining infrequent side effects include elevation of kidney values (independent of known pre-existing kidney disease), low potassium, and weight loss.
 Gum inflammation has apparently been reported but is considered exceedingly rare.

-Amlodipine For Cats Dosage
+Amlodipine for Cats Dosage

 Amlodipine should only be started under the care of a veterinarian based on documented elevated blood pressure readings, sometimes in conjunction with signs and symptoms of hypertension.
 The dosage for amlodipine is typically started at ¼ of a 2.5mg tablet once a day.